MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ## Get started with the Resource Estimator

-The Resource Estimator is part of the Azure Quantum Development Kit (Modern QDK).
+The Resource Estimator is part of the Azure Quantum Development Kit (QDK).
 To get started, see [Run your first resource estimate](xref:microsoft.quantum.quickstarts.computing.resources-estimator).

 The following table shows different user scenarios and the recommended articles to start with the Resource Estimator.